Vladimir the Great of Russia died in 1015. Treachery now reigned in Russia.

 The genes of Catherine the Great now infused political brilliance into the Emishi leadership, enabling them to regain ground they lost to the Japanese after their defeat in 802.
-To assist them in keeping secret this new Russian royal blood, the Emishi maintained independence from Kyoto.
+To assist them in keeping secret their new arrivals from China, the Emishi maintained independence from Kyoto.
 They knew the Emperor would find any royals from another land in Japan a threat.

 Fujiwara no Tsunekiyo was a Japanese, who was a member of the martial Hidesato branch of the Fujiwaras.
 He would become the father of Fujiwara no Kiyohira, the founder of the Northern Fujiwara dynasty in Japan.
 Tsunekiyo came from the Watari District in now southern Miyagi Prefecture.
 He served as military bureaucrat at Fort Taga in modern day Tagajo, Miyagi Prefecture.

 It was December 1049.
 Fujiwara no Tsunekiyo, a man with royal Fujiwara blood, wanted to perform a Buddhist rite to gain wisdom.
 Why could not his Fujiwara family, assigned to babysit the North, subjugate the Emishi rebels?
 Emishi raids into some of Japan’s territory troubled him.
 But not all the Emishi rebelled.
 Perhaps Japan could come up with a consistent policy, with no exceptions for the rebels.
 Japan was anxious, feeling the rumbles of war.